solana-foundation/developer-content/content/guides/dapps/cash-app.md

 If there is any confusion on the above anchor macros, structs, or functions defined, please refer to the
-[Basic CRUD dApp on Solana Guide](https://github.com/solana-foundation/developer-content/blob/main/content/guides/dapps/journal.md#writing-a-solana-program-with-anchor) for a guide with a more granular explaination.
+[Basic CRUD dApp on Solana Guide](https://github.com/solana-foundation/developer-content/blob/main/content/guides/dapps/journal.md#writing-a-solana-program-with-anchor) for a guide with a more granular explanation.

 For more in-depth understanding of the anchor framework, review [The Anchor Book](https://book.anchor-lang.com/).